Yahoo Mail: Filters

-In order to prevent abuse, in 2002 Yahoo!
-Mail activated filters which changed certain words (that could trigger unwanted JavaScript events) and word fragments into other words. "mocha" was changed to "espresso", "expression" became "statement", and "eval" (short for "evaluation") became "review".
-This resulted in many unintended corrections, such as "prevent" (prevalent), "revalidation" (evaluation) and "media review" (medieval).
+In order to prevent abuse, in 2001 Yahoo!
+Mail activated filters which changed certain words and word fragments, which could trigger unwanted JavaScript events, into other words.
+For example, eval" (short for "evaluation") became "review".
+This resulted in unintended corrections, such as "medireview" (medieval).

 When asked about these changes, Yahoo! explained that the changed words were common terms used in their privacy dashboard and were blacklisted to prevent hackers from sending damaging commands via the program's HTML function.
-Starting before February 7, 2006, Yahoo!
-Mail ended the practice, and began to add an underscore as a prefix to certain suspicious words and word fragments.

-Greylisting

-Incoming mail to Yahoo! addresses can be subjected to deferred delivery as part of Yahoo's incoming spam controls.
-This can delay delivery of mail sent to Yahoo! addresses without the sender or recipients being aware of it.
-The deferral is typically of short duration, but may extend up to several hours.
-Yahoo! does not specifically document this policy in detail, although some information is available.
+Yahoo adjusted its filters to address the issue in July 2002.

 Controversies

 Shi Tao arrest

 In 2004, Yahoo's Hong Kong office provided technical information to the Chinese authorities about the account of journalist Shi Tao, who was subsequently sentenced to ten years' imprisonment for "leaking state secrets".
 Yahoo! was criticized by Reporters Without Borders for acting as a "police informant" to increase its profits.
 In August 2007, the United States Congress began an investigation into Yahoo's handling of the case.
 Yahoo! founder Jerry Yang testified before Congress.
 On November 6, 2007, the congressional panel criticized Yahoo! for not giving full details to the House Foreign Affairs Committee the previous year, stating it had been "at best inexcusably negligent" and at worst "deceptive".
 Representative Tom Lantos described its executives as moral "pygmies".
 Yang stated that Yahoo! no longer controlled its Chinese operations, and was collaborating with human rights groups to formulate ethical code for technology companies.

 In a February 2006 hearing, Yahoo! executives swore that they had received no information about the investigation.
 Several months later, it was discovered that the document provided to Yahoo!
 China on April 22, 2004, by the Beijing State Security Bureau stated that "Your office is in possession of the following items relating to a case of suspected illegal provision of state secrets to foreign entities."

 On November 13, 2007, Yahoo! settled with Shi for an undisclosed sum.
 Shi was released from prison in September 2013.